-Van Weerd, M. (2010).
+Van Weerd, M. and Manalo, R. (2019).
 Philippine Crocodile Crocodylus mindorensis.
-Pp. 71-78 in Crocodiles.
+Pp. In Crocodiles.
 Status Survey and Conservation Action Plan.
-Third Edition, ed. by S.C.
+Fourth Edition, ed. by S.C.
 Manolis and C. Stevenson.
 Crocodile Specialist Group: Darwin.
+9pp.

 1998) and Silliman University, Negros Island (Alcala et al. 1987)] and in the wild in northern Luzon and the University of Southern Mindanao, central Mindanao, on Ligawasan Marsh, have now yielded much more information on the ecology of this rare species.